-Black Hills Power (and Black Hills on behalf of any future Utility Subsidiaries) specifically request authority for Black Hills Power and any future Utility Subsidiaries to issue Subsidiary Short-Term Debt, in the form of commercial paper and other forms of short-term indebtedness, in the aggregate amount outstanding at any one time during the Authorization Period equal to the amount of short-term financing authority that such company has from the State Commissions with jurisdiction over the issuance of short term indebtedness by such company.
+Authority is requested for Black Hills Power and any future Utility Subsidiaries of Black Hills to issue commercial paper and establish and borrow under credit lines in the aggregate amount outstanding at any one time during the Authorization Period equal to the amount of short-term financing authority that such company currently has from this Commission and/or the State Commission with jurisdiction over the issuance of short term indebtedness by such company.
 Black Hills Power currently has financing authority from the South Dakota Commission to incur short-term indebtedness of up to 30% of its total capitalization.
-33